visionanddepiction/visionanddepiction.github.io/index.md

 # Registration

-Registration is now open and can be done via [aanmelder.nl](https://www.aanmelder.nl/vision-and-depiction-2/) website.
+Registration is now open and can be done via this [website](https://www.aanmelder.nl/vision-and-depiction-2/).
 If you also submit an abstract, please mention the title of your abstract in the registration form.

 Since we hardly have funding we need to ask for a registration fee.
 This will cover the cost for catering (coffee breaks, lunch & one dinner) and some rental equipment.
 We are grateful that the faculty of [Industrial Design Engineering](https://www.tudelft.nl/en/ide/) covers the lecture halls, and the [Pictorial Research Lab](https://delftdesignlabs.org/pictorial-research-lab/) covers the invited speakers.